SyncholisticMG/gh/chapter2/celestialMedium.md

 We simultaneously experience local time to super long galactic time, going back and forth, the finite and infinite *I am* equally and continuously changing frequency without competition for temporal dominance.

+### Reincarnation of Celestial Mind

+A self-spawned celestial medium is a planet’s translator, able to speak to and communicate with other celestial minds, and it translates from the higher frequency to the lower density energy, allowing everyone to understand the common messages.
+The seventh-dimensional seed planet as a celestial medium is a bit different.
+Celestial mediums can exist on every planet, wherever there's a celestial mind.
+A lot of celestial mediums will spawn before a planet's demise, right before the light goes out.
+This has happened on other worlds.
+To save their own life force,
+the celestial mediums travel into the future, to an endpoint of its consciousness, just before the light of the planet
+&mdash;
+the literal stream of energy
+&mdash;
+fades out completely.
+They locate the front point of their earliest celestial mind and absorb it, then they seed their celestial mind on another planet.

+The life of celestial minds is inspiring, like everything else in creation.
+It's really just one thing happening at different levels.
+Just as the white wisp of seedling leaves the dandelion with the slightest wind at just the right time in its cycle, so too are the seeds of celestial minds blown from one field to another, one world to another in this scale.
+It's just life.
+No different than the turnings of nature here.
+Celestial minds have their own astral worlds.
+They have their own life reviews.
+They possess a variety of means to stave off death, natural processes by which something is spawned from their world.